0Raptor/AnsibleWebController/README.md

 This application is NOT designed for production use!
 You may use it for testing or in home lab environments.
 DO NOT run this application as root!
 Once configured the commands can be executed with any parameter.
 You have to make sure that the parameter will not endanger your system.
 I recommend using a non root user that can only connect to the Ansible clients via SSH.
 Currently there is no authentication included in this application.
 I recommend blocking the application's port via a firewall and only allow access to the application from localhost or a reverse proxy with authentication (see Installation).

+Following the setup instructions, you will not be able to make system-level changes (e.g. updates) to the server that runs Ansible itself.
+This is a security measure, but you could grant more privileges to the user running the web-application at your own risk.

 The included HTML UI/ front-end is (to be kind) very simple.
 If the UI does not appeal to you and you are a better front-end developer then I am, I designed this application so you can change the complete UI without having to touch or recompile the binary.
 Just change the files inside the HTML directory to your needs!